wangantian/wangantian.github.io/_team/team.md

   - /team.html
 ---

-I am seeking self-motivated students with flexible research interests, which include but are not limited to FPGA/ASIC hardware implementations with various applications, AI with security focus, and embeded system.
-Please send me an email to first_name.last_name at pfw.edu with your possible interest(s), CV, and transcripts.
+I am seeking self-motivated students with flexible research interests, including but not limited to FPGA/ASIC hardware implementations with various applications, AI with a security focus, and embedded systems.
+Please email me at first_name.last_name@pfw.edu with your potential interest(s), CV, and transcripts.

 ## Graduate students at Purdue University, Fort Wayne